leticiagcapovilla/mywikitest/home/Machine/epics_support_apps.md

 2. **Middlelayer Services**

-Note that not all applications are in use by LNLS, but instead constitute a general panorama of Support Applications for EPICS-based control systems.
+> Note that not all applications are in use by LNLS, but instead constitute a general panorama of Support Applications for EPICS-based control systems.
+{.is-info}

 ##  Links to Running Support Applications